3isenHeiM/PhotoB00th/README.md

 - [x] Auto-poweroff of the USB connectivity (tests made on MacOS)
     Solution found [here](http://gphoto-software.10949.n7.nabble.com/canon-autopoweroff-tp14943p14958.html) : use the `wait-event` function, it send a keepalive message to the camera.
     Will be tested.
-    Edit : the AutoPoweroff of the CanonESO 700D has been disabled on the Camera itself.Once done, no mor einterruption in the gphoto detection of the camera.
+    Edit : the AutoPoweroff of the CanonESO 700D has been disabled on the Camera itself.Once done, no more interruption in the gphoto detection of the camera.
-- [ ] Impossible to trigger the focus of the camera itself.
-State machine has been updated.
+- [ ] ~~Impossible to trigger the focus of the camera itself.
+State machine has been updated.~~ Impossible to do using gphoto2.

 ## Canon EOS 700D support
-I used a Canon EOS 700D DSLR camera, the [following page](CanonEOS700D.md) liksts the suported operations of gphoto for this type of camera
+I used a Canon EOS 700D DSLR camera, the [following page](CanonEOS700D.md) lists the supported operations of gphoto for this type of camera